 - 115 % increase in conversions

 Pay attention to feed specifics1.
-Look out for country-specific requirements such as country-specific pricing, language codes, country codes, URL’s by country etc.
+Look out for country-specific requirements such as country-specific pricing, language codes, country codes, URL’s by country, required feed attributes for fashion etc.

 2. Avoid common errors such as: